Bliksempie/fractured-world/chronicles/006-01-fragments-of-wisdom-the-americas.md

 **Earlygame**: A field recording stored on a cracked voice module recovered near the Exclusion Zone.

 > "They said the Hum never left Denver.
 I say it never started here.
-This isn’t the Hum.
-It’s a choir of the buried trying to harmonize through dust."
+This isn't the Hum.
+It's a choir of the buried trying to harmonize through dust."
 <!-- /fragment-meta -->

 <!-- fragment-meta